 Deal with bills

-The government may be closed, but bills are still due.
-But, you may be able to negotiate with your landlord, mortgage company or other creditors.
+While stores are closed, bills are still due.
+Furloughed workers may be able to negotiate with your landlord, mortgage company or other creditors.

 Workers can write their creditors asking for delayed payment plans.
 The federal Office of Personnel Management provides sample letters to send creditors on its furlough guidance website.
 Before writing, first try speaking with creditors in person about your situation, the OPM suggests.